7.1.1 Criteria and Referral to Children's Centre

 This example demonstrates that:

-- The school have heard what the mother is saying;
+- The setting have heard what the mother is saying;

 - The dialogue builds rapport and develops trust;